1. How much does a SERVE mission trip for teens cost?

 Our current SERVE model does not accommodate 19 & 20-year-old participants.
 For more information contact us.

 9. What’s the SERVE Site Confirmation?

-1-3 weeks after you place a deposit for a SERVE Site, you will receive (by mail and email) a site confirmation letter with instructions to complete your online paperwork (if you already have received this letter, click here).
+1-3 weeks after you place a deposit for a SERVE Site, you will receive (by email) a site confirmation letter with instructions to complete your online paperwork (if you already have received this letter, click here).